 Kaikoura is located about two and a half hours north of Christchurch, along the east coast of New Zealand’s South Island.
 It’s a must-see stop for both north and south bound travelers.

 Topping the list of things to do in Kaikoura is whale watching.
 The coastline is home to an abundant sperm whale population.
-That’s because just beneath the water’s surface is a massive canyon full of food such as squid and various bony fish that the sperm whales feed on year-round.
+That’s because just beneath the water’s surface is a massive canyon full of food such as squid and various bony fish that the sperm whales feed on all year long.
+Whale watching is simply a must for any Kaikoura, New Zealand, trip.
+The best time to go to New Zealand for whale watching is any day—seriously, you’ll see sperm whales year-round in Kaikoura.
+But if you prefer warmer weather, October through March is your best bet.

 Home to pods of hundreds of Dusky dolphins, one of the most acrobatic species, this destination is one of the best in the world for encountering the lively marine mamals in their natural habitat.
 Rare Hectors, Bottlenose, Southern Right Whale and Common dolphins are also spotted off the Kaikoura coast.